 Recall that the burnout triad is exhaustion, ineffectiveness, and detachment or cynicism.
 Content creation can be exhausting work, even if you’re just doing it for fun, because it requires time and effort and creativity and a host of other talents and skills depending on the medium.

-Remember this graphic from the Workload section?
-It can be really demoralizing and demotivating to feel like you’re working hard but getting little to nothing in return (‘return’ in this case could be followers, concurrent viewers, subscriptions, Patreon supporters, Ko-Fi donations, social media shares, website hits, etc.).
+Remember this graphic on the left from the Workload section above?
+It can be really demoralizing and demotivating to feel like you’re working hard but getting little to nothing in return.
+Remember, ‘return’ could be followers, concurrent viewers, subscriptions, Patreon supporters, Ko-Fi donations, social media shares, website hits, etc.

 Imagine if you didn’t get paid for showing up to your job.
 You’d probably feel angry or cheated and eventually quit.
 The same feelings can pop up in content creation when you’re putting in effort but not seeing that that effort is recognized or rewarded.

 When talking with content creators about their strategies and struggles for balancing effort and outcome, two main recommendations consistently came up: meaningful content and reasonable goals.

 For many people, a potential solution is to focus on putting out content you truly enjoy creating.
 If you’re an aspiring professional, making content that matters to you or brings you joy makes it easier to roll with the punches of being a content creator and sustain the type of effort required to grow a bigger audience or earn financial rewards.
 This advice is especially true for hobbyists – by definition a hobby is something that is done for relaxation, happiness, or pleasure.
 If you feel like the effort you’re putting in is exceeding the happiness or fulfillment you get in return, this is a warning sign that your hobby is becoming work.

 It’s important to do things that feel playful and frivolous and fun and enjoyable.
 Everything doesn’t have to be a side-hustle.Dr Rachel Kowert, Take This Research Director